Vegetable Rice Pilaf Recipe

 2 cups long grain brown rice, 1 red bell pepper, 1.5 tsp onion powder, 1 Tbsp celery flakes or dried lovage, 1 Tbsp nutritional yeast, 1 pinch red chili flakes for heat, 1 tsp sea salt

-• Pour in the vegetable stock or water and bring to a simmer.
+• Pour in the vegetable stock or water and bring to a boil.
 Add the bay leaves, half of the parsley and lovage or celery leaves.
-Cover with a lid and cook on medium low heat for 35 to 45 minutes according to the directions on the rice package you are using.
+Adjust the heat to medium low keeping a constant bubble.
+Cover with a tight fitting lid and cook for 45 minutes or according to the directions on the rice package you are using.

 2 bay leaves, 3.5 cups vegetable stock or water, 1 Tbsp celery flakes or dried lovage, 1/2 cup Italian flat leaf parsley

-• Remove the pan of rice pilaf from heat but allow it to sit covered for 10 minutes to continue cooking in its own steam.
+• Turn off the heat but allow the pan to sit covered for 15 minutes to continue cooking in its own steam.
 (Do not remove the lid).

 • Discard the bay leaf and use a fork to fluff up the rice pilaf.
 Mix in the remaining fresh parsley, adjust seasonings with salt and pepper and enjoy!